-(REUTERS) -- Radio frequency chipmaker Skyworks Solutions said it will buy smaller rival Advanced Analogic Technologies for $5.80 per share in cash, a price lower than the original offer, ending a standoff between the two companies.
+Skyworks Solutions said it will buy smaller rival Advanced Analogic Technologies for $5.80 a share in cash, a price lower than its original offer, ending a months-long standoff between the chipmakers.

-Skyworks, which agreed to buy Advanced Analogic for $6.05 per share in cash and stock in May, had threatened to walk in September saying it was not given access to certain financial information.
+Skyworks had in May agreed to buy AATI for $258.6 million, or $6.05 a share, in cash and stock but had threatened to walk in September saying it was not given access to certain financial information.

 The latest offer, which values Advanced Analogic at about $257 million, is at a premium of 34 percent to the stock's close on Tuesday on Nasdaq.

 Advanced Analogic shares, which had lost more than a quarter of their value since September when Skyworks sought to end the deal, were trading up at $5.75.
 Skyworks shares were up 11 percent as investors were relieved that the company had avoided a costly legal battle.